 Figure 5.
 Traffic light diagram summarising the pressure indicators and the surface and subsurface impact of bottom trawling on the total benthic community (total benthos), two bioturbating types (surface depositing, diffusive mixing) and two feeding types (suspension feeding, deposit feeding) in three different sea bed habitats: A5.1 Sublittoral coarse sediment, A5.2 Sublittoral sand, A5.3 Sublittoral mud.

 Table 1.
-Overview of the indicators developed to estimate the pressure of trawling, the impact on the sea bed habitat and the impact on the structure and functioning of the ecosystem.
+Overview of metrics for the physical impact of bottom trawling on the seabed and indicators for pressure of trawling and the ecological impact.

+Metrics for the physical impact on the seabed

+Ip penetration depth of the gear component

+Ic impulse momentum of the collision of the gear element

+Is sediment mobilisation

 Pressure indicators

 P1 Proportion of the habitat that is not trawled during a year